rsrulloda/CS-230-Group-5/README.md

 B. Motivation: <br />
-HoloInteract would love to bring convenience to architecture companies and new technology to the new generations.
+HoloInteract brings convenience to architecture companies and new technology to the new generations.

 C. Summary: <br />
--Creative approach <br />
--World-wide target <br />
--Respect for the protection of environmental resources <br />
--Practical Direction <br />
+Helping the world through innovation.